-TECO similarly requests confidential treatment of lines 1-10 of column J, Base Price, on Form 423-2(a) in that disclosure would enable a competitor to "back-into" the segmented transportation cost using the publicly disclosed Delivered Price at the transfer facility; one could subtract column J, Base Price Per Ton, from the Delivered Price at the transfer facility, to obtain the River Barge Rate.
+TECO similarly requests confidential treatment of lines 1-8 of column J, Base Price, on Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, in that disclosure would enable a competitor to "back-into" the segmented transportation cost using the publicly disclosed Delivered Price at the transfer facility; one could subtract column J, Base Price Per Ton, from the Delivered Price at the transfer facility, to obtain the River Barge Rate.

-TECO also contends that lines 1-10 of column L, Effective Purchase Price, on Form 423-2(a) are entitled to confidentiality since, if disclosed, they would enable a competitor to back into the segmented waterborne transportation costs using the already disclosed Delivered Price of coal at the transfer facility.
-Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms for the reasons discussed in relation to column G, Form 423-2.
-We agree that the numbers in lines 1-10 of columns H, J, and L, reflect actual costs negotiated and obtained in arms-length transactions with unaffiliated third parties which, if disclosed, could cause harm to TECO's customers.
+TECO also contends that lines 1-8 of column L, Effective Purchase Price, on Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, are entitled to confidentiality since, if disclosed, they would enable a competitor to back into the segmented waterborne transportation costs using the already disclosed Delivered Price of coal at the transfer facility.
+Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms for the reasons discussed in relation to column G, Form 423-2 (Electro-Coal Transfer Facility - Big Bend Station).
+We agree that the numbers in lines 1-8 of columns H, J, and L, reflect actual costs negotiated and obtained in arms-length transactions with unaffiliated third parties which, if disclosed, could cause harm to TECO's customers.

-TECO requests confidential treatment of lines 1-10 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges on Form 423-2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station.
+TECO requests confidential treatment of lines 1-8 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges on Form 423-2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station.
 TECO argues that disclosure of the Effective Purchase Price per ton would impair its ability to contract for goods or services on favorable terms by enabling a competitor to back into the segmented transportation costs by using the publicly disclosed Delivered Price for coal at the transfer facility; one could obtain the River Barge Rate by subtracting the Effective Purchase Price per ton from the price per ton delivered at Electro-Coal.
 We find that the waterborne costs contained in columns G, I, K, L, M, N, O, and P involve acceptable cost allocation between TECO and its waterborne affiliates, Mid-South Towing, Electro-Coal Transfer, and Gulf Coast Transit, and, as such, are entitled to confidentiality.

-TECO also requests confidential treatment of lines 1-4 of columns G, Effective Purchase Price and H, Total Transportation Charges on Form 423-2; lines 1-4 of columns H, Original Invoice Price; J, Base Price, and L, Effective Purchase Price, on Form 423-2(a); and lines 1-4 of columns G, Effective Purchase Price; I, Rail Rate; and K, River Barge Rate; and lines 1-4 of columns L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges, on Form 423-2(b) all relating to the Electro-Coal Transfer Facility -Gannon Station.
-TECO offers rationale identical to that offered in relation to those columns on Forms 423-2, 2(a) and 2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station. that the referenced information in Forms 423-2, 2(a), and 2(b) relating to the Electro-Coal Transfer Facility - Gannon Station is entitled to confidential treatment for the same reasons provided for the Electro-Coal Transfer Facility - Big Bend Station.
+TECO also requests confidential treatment of lines 1-3 of columns G, Effective Purchase Price, and H, Total Transportation Charges on Form 423-2; lines 1-3 of columns H, Original Invoice Price; J, Base Price, and L, Effective Purchase Price, on Form 423-2(a); and lines 1-3 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges, on Form 423-2(b), all relating to the Electro-Coal Transfer Facility - Gannon Station.
+TECO offers rationale identical to that offered in relation to those columns on Forms 423-2, 2(a), and 2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station.
+We find that the referenced information in Forms 423-2, 2(a), and 2(b) relating to the Electro-Coal Transfer Facility - Gannon Station is entitled to confidential treatment for the same reasons provided for the Electro-Coal Transfer Facility - Big Bend Station.